This course is under review for 2021. Course registration will open to accepted students once courses are confirmed.

 Black people in the US have shorter life expectancies, live with more physical and mental illness, and have more disability than White people.
-This course will help students connect health inequities to systematic racism in our society and its institutions, with a particular focus on the criminal justice and law enforcement system.
+This course will help students connect health inequities to systematic racism in our society and its institutions.

 The course materials include various representations of racially disparate law enforcement, including police brutality in the public media (articles, news reports, viral videos) and scholarly critiques and commentaries on structural racism and health written by Black academics.
 Students will also be assigned to read articles that provide a historical context of white supremacy in the US.

 This is an excellent course for high school students who want to: understand how history affects the current treatment of Black people in the US, learn how to create safe spaces to have sensitive discussions about race and privilege, and organize their peers and communities around an agenda of social justice.
 The capstone of this course will be a demonstration, forum, or other activity devised by the class to engage in public discussion around racism and health.